-- 9.1 The coordination and planning of the computing curriculum are the responsibility of the subject leader, who also: - supports colleagues in their teaching, by keeping informed about current developments in computing - and by providing a strategic lead and direction for this subject; - gives the headteacher an annual summary report in which the strengths and weaknesses in computing - are evaluated and areas for further improvement indicated; - uses specially allocated regular time to review evidence of pupil's work and attend the ICt meeting. - 9.2 The quality of teaching and learning in computing is monitored and evaluated by the headteacher as part of the school's agreed cycle of monitoring and evaluation. - 9.3 This policy will be reviewed every three years or sooner if necessary.
+- 9.1 The coordination and planning of the computing curriculum are the responsibility of the subject leader, who also: - supports colleagues in their teaching, by keeping them informed about current developments in computing and by providing a strategic lead and direction for this subject; - gives the headteacher an annual summary report in which the strengths and weaknesses in computing are evaluated and areas for further improvement indicated. - 9.2 The quality of teaching and learning in computing is monitored and evaluated by the headteacher as part of the school's agreed cycle of monitoring and evaluation.